devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 - "Redirect is not enabled ..." --> Click on **Open in New Tab**
 - "Do you want VS Code - Open Source to open an external website" --> Choose **Open**

-A new tab will open and show the webpage of your app.
+New tabs will open.
+One with the DevFile Editor and one showing the Quarkus webpage of your app.
 You may have to wait a reload in a few seconds.

-To test the app:
+To test the app in the Quarkus App tab:

 Your app should be displayed as a simple web page.
 In the `RESTEasy JAX-RS` section click the `@Path` endpoint `/hello` to see the result.